 The Grateful Bread

 There is a huge need in Bermuda for the less fortunate to receive free giveaway goods given the extremely high cost of living here.
 There are thousands of people in Bermuda who cannot afford to purchase basic goods.
-We organize a monthly collection of goods and then give them away at a bi-annual Free Giveaway event on the City Hall grounds attended by hundreds of guests; the next one is scheduled for Saturday April 29, 2023 (1 pm to 5 pm; volunteers set up at 12 noon) (rain date Sat May 6, 2023 (same time).
+We organize and sort a monthly collection of goods at a Mills Creek container (storage donated free of charge) and then give them away at Free Giveaway events at St. Andrew’s Church Hall on Church Street (next to People’s Pharmacy) attended by hundreds of guests; the next one is scheduled for Saturday November 16, 2024 (1 pm to 4:30 pm; volunteers set up at 11:30 am).

-In the past 5 years, the Grateful Bread has also various community action initiatives including:
+In the past 5 years, in addition to our Free Giveaway events, the Grateful Bread has also various community action initiatives including:

-• Monthly dinners combined with a social celebration and free giveaway for the needy for 3 years (2017 to 2020).
+• Monthly dinners and a social celebration and free giveaway for the needy for 3 years (2017 to 2020).
 Some of our guests commented that it was better than their Christmas.

-• Causing our supporters to donate $248,000 to the Coalition for the Protection of Children (2020 -2022) to help 70 families in desperate need in light of the Covid-19 and job crisis; monies went towards the cost of groceries, rent, electricity, internet, medical and laundry.
+• Causing our supporters to donate $248,000 to the Coalition for the Protection of Children (2020 -2022) to help 70 deserving families in desperate need in in the midst of the Covid-19 and job crisis; monies went towards groceries, rent, electricity and internet bills, as well as medical and laundry costs.

-• the purchase and donation of over 45 Chromebook laptops for families who could not afford them for their public-school children to engage in remote learning
+• the purchase of over 45 Chromebook laptops for families who could not afford them for their public-school children to engage in remote learning

-Juliana (supported by staff and resources at Canterbury Law Limited), Nicolle, Kristine and the friendly army of The Grateful Bread Volunteers.
-Email gratefulBDA@gmail.com to join the cause, we would love to have you on board!
+Join the Cause!
+Contact Juliana (supported by staff and resources at Canterbury Law Limited), Nicolle, Kristine and Tamara and the friendly group of hundreds of volunteers.
+Email gratefulbda@gmail.com to help, we would love to have you on board!

 The Grateful Bread is not a registered charity and we do not solicit or receive funds.
-We rally our supporters to purchase or donate items for others and to donate funds to other registered charities with whom we collaborate to support great causes.
+We rally our supporters to purchase or donate items for others for free and to donate funds to other registered charities for great causes with whom we collaborate.
+That way 100% of everything we gather goes to our guests and 0% gets spent on administrative expenses.

 The Grateful Bread in the news